|

 Leave

-a sliver of light shines through.
-It appears that people
+of light shines through.
+It appears that people are inside, but

 |